mdalmaruf/SAS-Tutorial/SAS Base Part 4.md

 | Model  | 3  | 66835556221    | 22278518740 | 18.50   | <.0001 |
 | Error  | 296| 356387963289   | 1204013389.5|         |        |
 | Corrected Total | 299| 423223519511  |             |         |        |
+- Model: Represents the variation explained by the Heating Quality variable.
+- Error: Represents the unexplained variation or residual error.
+- Corrected Total: The total variation in the Sale Prices.
+- F Value: 18.50
+- Pr > F: <.0001

 **Model Summary:**
 - **R-Square:** 0.157920